 Brushing your dog’s teeth is part of a regular maintenance routine to prevent dental disease.
 Your vet may also recommend professional dental cleanings as well.

-You should always ask permission of the other party when you want to record a conversation to refer to later.
-This is not only good etiquette but also could help you stay out of legal trouble in some states and countries.
-Before you record a conversation with a vet, have the courtesy to get their permission.
+Some pet parents prefer to record conversations with their vet, but you should always ask permission first.
+This is not only good etiquette, but also could help you stay out of legal trouble in some states and countries.

-Bringing your vet to an appointment can be overwhelming, but if you know what you should ask, you can help ensure that you get peace of mind and a snapshot of your pet’s health.
+Bringing your pet to the vet can be overwhelming, but if you know what you should ask, you can help ensure that you get peace of mind and a snapshot of your pet’s health.